luigi0229/hunter-hottest-sites/README.md

 # hunter-hottest-sites

-A visualization of Hunter students' packets, sniffed with Wireshark and Pyshark.
+This project displays several visualizations of Hunter students' packets, sniffed with Wireshark and Pyshark.
+Each category will be displayed with statistics, such as Social, academic, shopping, etc. One graph alone will have each site within that category.

 ## Our Team